By: Tim Colby on January 10, 2022

-That token could be a code on your phone, it could be a text message that you get, it could be a physical token that we supply to you.
-But these are the three ways to authenticate yourself and prove your identity.
+That token could be a code on your phone (which most of us have with us at all times), it could be a text message that you get, or it could be a physical token.
+But there are multiple ways to authenticate yourself and prove your identity.

 Passwords can be hacked, they can be lost, they can be leaked on the dark web.
-But your phone is generally always with you.
-So MFA adds another layer of complexity that somebody has to get through before they can get to your data.
+MFA adds another layer of complexity that somebody has to get through before they can get to your data.